saflo76/shellkit/README.md

-``frpo-2extats`` doesn't do any mandatory step, it's a simple but very useful statistical tool to summarize file list composition grouping them by extension and sorting by specific space utilization.
+``frpo-2extats`` doesn't do any mandatory step, it's a simple but very useful statistical tool to summarize file list composition grouping them by extension and sorting by space utilization.
 Just run it passing one or more (FRPO) lists by stdin or arguments.

 ``frpo-2organize`` takes one or more lists as input and generates a splitted